Medical writing: Overview

 Medical writing for the pharmaceutical industry can be classified as either regulatory medical writing or educational medical writing.

 Regulatory medical writing means creating the documentation that regulatory agencies require in the approval process for drugs, devices and biologics.
 Regulatory documents can be huge and are formulaic.
 They include clinical study protocols, clinical study reports, patient informed consent forms, investigator brochures and summary documents (e.g. in Common Technical Document [CTD] format) that summarize and discuss the data a company gathers in the course of developing a medical product.

 Educational medical writing means writing documents about drugs, devices and biologics for general audiences, and for specific audiences such as health care professionals.
 These include sales literature for newly launched drugs, data presentations for medical conferences, medical journal articles for nurses, physicians and pharmacists, consumer education and programs and enduring materials for continuing education (CE) or continuing medical education (CME).
 It plays a very important role in promotion of various pharmaceutical brands both to the HCPs and the consumers.
 Different types of communication use different media to present the writings.

 Other types of medical writing include journalism and marketing, both of which can have a medical writing focus.

 Regardless of the type of medical writing, companies either assign it to an in-house writer, or "outsource" it to a freelance or contract medical writer.

+Artificial intelligence (AI) is starting to have an impact on medical writing.
+It helps in drafting regulatory and educational documents.
+AI-based platforms use natural language processing and machine learning to create initial drafts, format documents, and summarize data.
+These tools aim to make some parts of the writing process easier.
+However, medical writers still conduct the final review and validation to make sure everything is correct and meets requirements.